Morocco Route Guide for a 10-Day Trip

 Day 5 – Traveling to Merzouga (Sahara Desert Morocco)

 It is best to do a 3-day Sahara Desert Tour from Fes to Marrakech.
-From Fes to Merzouga is a 5-hour drive through beautiful landscapes and snow covering the Atlas Mountains.
+From Fes to Merzouga is a spectacular 5-hour drive through beautiful landscapes and snow covering the Atlas Mountains.
 A 3-day tour will take you right into the Sahara desert and give you a true feel for these landscapes and the friendly people that live here.

 Day 6 – Sunrise in the Sahara and Marrakech

-You will visit a lot of sights on your way to Boumalne Dades, including many typical, earthen style villages of the Sahara.
+You will visit a lot of wonderful sights on your way to Boumalne Dades, including many typical, earthen style villages of the Sahara.

 Day 7 – Heading to Marrakech

 On the last day of the tour, you will be visiting Ait Benhaddou, a breathtaking town!
 Here, houses look like giant sandcastles and are built against a hilltop, surrounded by beautiful palm trees.
 The movie-like scenery of this town has made it a popular location for many movies to be filmed.
 Additionally, you will visit one of the highest points in the Atlas mountains.
 The views from up here are spectacular!

 By the end of the day, you will arrive in Marrakech, probably ready to dip in the refreshing waters of a swimming pool.
 Because of this, make sure to book into a great riad in Marrakech.